Configuration

 When environments

-usually this is set using environment variable.
+This is usually set using an environment variable.

 export ENV_FOR_DYNACONF=production